Statistical Significance of Feature Importance Rankings

 \subsection{SHAP}

-Our experiments ranked the absolute values of SHAP values.
+Our experiments ranked the absolute values of SHAP estimates.
 The sum of all SHAP values for input $x$ is $f(x)-E[f(X)]$, which may be positive or negative.
 In the latter case, the most important features are the ones with the largest negative values.
 Further, an individual sample may have features with both large positive and negative SHAP values.
 An alternative approach would be flip the sign of the SHAP values if their sum is negative, then rank these preprocessed values.

-In estimating the Shapley values, we computed $v(S) \approx \E[f(X)|X_S=x_s]$ with 10 samples per subset $S$.
-For sample size calculations, we scaled $n'_\subk$ and $n'_\kone$ according to their relative variances (Eq. \ref{eq:sample size unequal}, not \ref{eq:sample size equal}).
+Because absolute values have non-negative support, their distribution is no longer Gaussian, but rather a folded normal.
+To avoid this, we used the same normal distribution, but flipped the sign if the SHAP estimate was negative.
+In theory, the true mean could then be the opposite sign as its observation.
+In essence, this does not consider the distribution of the absolute SHAP values.
+Instead, it merely establishes a ranking based on their absolute value.
+This subtle distinction may have virtually no practical difference, as the mass of the highest-ranking features may be almost entirely positive or negative.

+Shapley Sampling \eqref{eq:Shapley Sampling} takes the average of $n$ values of $v(S_j^i \cup \{j\}) - v(S_j^i)$.
+To select subsets $S_j^i \subseteq [d]\backslash\{j\}$, each iteration randomly permutes the $d$ features, then takes the features that precede $j$.
+This is formalized in Algorithm \ref{alg:SS}.